knewplay/oop-fundamentals/oop_fundamentals.md

 > Note: This is pseudocode.
 Different programming languages have different ways to specify whether a function is public or private.
 In this example, we indicate whether a function is public or private directly in front of the function definition.

+And this is the whole point of abstraction: we just care about calling the method, not about how it's implemented.

 #### Example: Abstracting Monster Class Details

 Similarly, in a video game, you might have a `Monster` class where only certain methods and attributes are exposed to other parts of the program.
 Here’s an example: